foneandrew/ruby-spec-runner/README.md

 - `Ctrl+Alt+/` (mac: `Ctrl+Cmd+/`) will also run tests for the current file
 - Tests are run inside a terminal in vscode
 - Decorates the editor with the test results (hover over a marked line for more info)
-- Supports Rspec (and minitest to a lesser extent)
+- Supports Rspec
+- Also has some limited support for minitest -- see [Known Issues](#known-issues)

 ## Extension Commands